Living with vascular dementia: Dianne's story

 In 2012, Dianne received a diagnosis of vascular dementia from a specialist.

 Do you have vascular dementia or are a carer for someone with the condition?
 You might be able to join a clinical trial of a new treatment that we’re funding with Alzheimer’s Society.
-Find out more about the clinical trial of a possible new treatment for vascular dementia.

 All organs need a good blood supply.
 When blood vessels supplying the heart become diseased, it leads to a heart attack.
 When blood vessels in the brain are affected, this can lead to a loss of brain function either in the form of a stroke, the symptoms of dementia or both.